Indian Electrical and Electronics Manufacturers Association: Information circulars

-Through its circulars, it circulates information about procedural and policy changes made by the Government in taxation, import-export policy, industrial regulations as well as tender information, business opportunities, production and import-export statistics, standards and other matters of interest to the industry.
+Through its circulars, the Government circulates information about procedural and policy changes made in taxation, import-export policy, industrial regulations, as well as tender information, business opportunities, production and import-export statistics, standards, and other matters of interest to the industry.

 IEEMA Journal is a publication of IEEMA which covers technical and techno-commercial articles, industry information, statistics, business opportunities, IEEMA activities etc. IEEMA Journal is the leading electrical & electronics monthly published by IEEMA since June 1981, covering articles of techno-commercial importance, national and international news related to power sector.
 It is the only trade journal certified by Audit Bureau of Circulation (ABC), with the circulation of 10,000 copies every month.

 Directory of members

 A directory of members, IEEMA Directory containing information about its members and the industry.